 Handy HandscrewsGlued-up strips of wood like to drift as you tighten clamps.
 Now you can lightly snug a handscrew parallel across the edges as shown (don’t forget the wax paper) and then tighten the other two clamps for a perfectly aligned glue-up.
 Here's another option for clamping strips of wood like this.

 Fix Cracks with FlossIt’s easy to coat narrow crevices with glue when you’re repairing a cracked board or tenon on a project.
 Pour a little carpenter’s glue on a scrap of wood, drag the unwaxed floss back and forth through the puddle, and floss the glue into the crack.
 Now clamp the crack closed and let it dry.
-Thanks to Phil Milhelich for this tip.
 Furniture repair and refinishing tips

 Tiny Dowel TrickRound toothpicks work great for locking the mitered corners of picture frames.
 When each corner is cut and glued, drill pilot holes (the same diameter as the toothpick) from each side of the corner.
 Apply glue to the toothpick and tap it into the hole.
 When the glue sets, cut the excess toothpick flush with the frame, and then stain or paint it to match for a nearly invisible fastening job.
 Check out other workshop tips and helpers.

 Always-Full Glue BottleIs your glue bottle half full or half empty?
 Now no matter how much glue is in the bottle, it seems like it’s full because when you store the bottle upside down in this handy stand.
 To make it, take a 3 x 3-in. block of wood and drill a 1-1/4 in. hole in the middle a little deeper than the wide part of the cap.
-Next, drill a 5/8-in. hole for the neck as shown.
-Thanks to Bruce Kieffer for this timesaving tip.
-Check out another gluing tip here.
+Then drill a 5/8-in. hole for the neck as shown.